|

 one of Fremont’s famous potholes created by underfunded

-roads.
-We are the people who watch our children’s
+street maintenance.
+We are the people who watch our

-classes expand every year from underfunded schools.
+children’s schools suffer every year from underfunding.
 We

-are the people who have to suffer if our children are
+are the people who have to suffer if our family members are

-not responded on time in an emergency situation due to
+not responded to on time in an emergency situation due to

 We are the people...